 MATERIALS AND METHODS

-The paper utilized documentary method.
-Data for the study were gathered through secondary sources such as official gazettes, books, journal articles internet sources, Newspapers and monograph.
-Data from these sources were analyzed using content-analysis.
+The study utilized documentary method.
+Data for the study were gathered from secondary sources such as official gazettes, books, journal articles, internet sources, newspapers and monographs.
+Data from these sources were analyzed using contentanalysis.

 RESULTS AND DISCUSSION